-The administrative backend has not been changed for this step.
+The Backend has not been changed for this step.

-This edit.php file therefore can be used without modification for both back- and front-end, and even in other components as well.
+This edit.php file therefore can be used without modification for both Backend and Frontend, and even in other components.

-This file contains a definition for the administrator menu management, just like the .../tmpl/default.xml in the previous step 16.2.5 .
-This feature has no counterpart for the backend HelloWorld pages, so there is no admin/views/helloworld/tmpl/edit.xml .
+This file contains a definition for the administrator menu management, as in the .../tmpl/default.xml file of step 16.2.5.
+This feature has no counterpart for the Backend HelloWorld pages, so there is no admin/views/helloworld/tmpl/edit.xml.

-For the larger part the admin backend code can be reused.
+For the larger part the Backend code can be reused.
 Changes are:

 - Usually the edit page is accessed by first selecting a record item from the overview list page.
 This step of the tutorial only implements the edit page and lacks the list page.
-The display function therefore starts with retrieving the item id from the url like in localhost/index.php?option=com_helloworld&id=3 .
+The display function therefore starts with retrieving the item id from the URL as in localhost/index.php?option=com_helloworld&id=3.
 The id parameter is stored in the State cache so that the model functions can access it.

 - setLayout('edit') specifies that the tmpl/edit.php layout template should be called to display the page, in stead of the tmpl/default.php template.

 - Next, the function includeAdminEnv() is called.
-This function takes care that the required backend functions are also available to the present view class that runs in the frontend.
-By default, the admin language files and helper functions like JtoolBarHelper etc. are only available from the backend code.
+This function takes care that the required Backend functions are also available to the present view class that runs in the Frontend.
+By default, the admin language files and helper functions such as JtoolBarHelper etc. are only available from the Backend code.

 - Joomla support Access Permissions to make sure that data is only available for users with the proper access rights.
 Permissions can be set at global Joomla level, at component level but also at record level.
 The latter is arranged by the asset_id field of the data records.For demonstration purposes the record level access is relaxed a little: normally a user can not access a record if its permission has not been setup properly and asset_id has been filled accordingly.
 We allow users to retrieve an uninitialized record item, and the asset_id field will be properly set on the fly if the record is modified and rewritten to the database.
 This procedure makes it easier to import new records.